Pratik00019/SLAM-FOR-2-WHEELED-ROBOT/README.md

-# RELATED-TO-ROS
+# RELATED-TO- bot using ROS.
-2 wheeled bot using ROS.
+2 wheel bot simulated using ROS .